 As a guest, it is easy to make smart environmental choices when you dine at our cafes.
 We know today's college students want to do the right thing for the planet and we also understand you lead busy lives, so our chefs and managers do a lot of the work for you behind the scenes!

-In the month of September 2013, almost 20,000 paper to-go boxes were used.
 Don't go paper, go Green Box.
 The Green Box supports University efforts to be a sustainable campus.
 As opposed to using and throwing away traditional to-go boxes, the Pepperdine community now has the opportunity to use a reusable to-go box.

 The Green Box is a sustainable alternative to the paper to-go containers.
 Instead of the disposable, paper containers, the Green Box is made of sturdy, reusable plastic.
 To use a Green Box, find one in the our cafes or request one, then pay for your box at the register.
 Once you've used the box, return it to the receptacle located next to the tray carousel outside of Waves Cafe or at the Howard A. White Center.
 The receptacle will, in turn, give you a token, which you can use to get your next Green Box.